Scenic USA - California

 Photos by Ben Prepelka

 Modern roads, cost-effective trucking, the disappearance of water rights, and mine closures marked the end of the C&C Railroad in 1960.
 A few thoughtful individuals began gathering up the remaining reminders of Laws' past.
-Today’s museum recalls the boom days of railroad and the town’s heydays.
+Today’s museum recalls the glory years of railroad and the town’s heydays.

 All Rights Reserved